ODW-Interns/Ride-Sharing-System/docs/critique.2018-06-05.md

 # Notes

-- Function parameters should not contain underscore in name.
-Same goes for constructors.
 - Factories should be moved in their own package instead in same package with controllers
 - Will input parameters have validation?